bigowash/viral/README.md

 4. **Stripe & Integrations**
    - Update checkout/webhook handlers to use Supabase service clients and adapt to UUID IDs.
 5. **Analytics**
-   - Install/configure PostHog in `app/layout.tsx`, instrument core product events.
+   - ✅ PostHog installed and configured in `app/[locale]/layout.tsx` with event tracking for sign-in, sign-up, checkout, and team management.

 Track progress and detailed checklists in `PLANNING.md`.